nlasagni/sales-taxes-problem/README.md

 #### Test

-Launch all the test of this project.
+Launch all the tests of this project.

 ```bash
 $ gradlew test